adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 categories: [BastilleBSD, FreeBSD13]
 ---

-These are a few tricks I use for [BastilleBSD](https://bastillebsd.org/) on FreeBSD 13.
-This document assumes you have a home server on your lan, you want to use IPv6, your IPv4 and IPv6 are both dynamic addresses.
-You have installed BastilleBSD and are using ZFS.
-This setup can easily be used for public servers or laptops, use my examples to improve your own setup.
-IPv6 is easy to disable if you don't need it.
+These are a few tricks I use for [BastilleBSD](https://bastillebsd.org/) on FreeBSD 13 to create persistent jails.
+This document assumes you have a pc/server on your home lan, you want to use IPv6 which has dynamic addresses and BastilleBSD is installed and setup.
+I write this to share my ideas with others familiar with FreeBSD, nothing is to be used without modification.
+BastilleBSD can be simple or difficult depending on what you want to do or HOW you do it.
+I have found that most examples for BastilleBSD are very basic, that is why I am writting this guide.

 [1.
 Preamble](#preamble)